kalinchuk/artems_home_tech/home_assistant_chicken_coop_door_remote/README.md

 # Home Assistant Chicken Coop Door Remote

 A lot of motorized chicken coop doors on the market come with a 433MHz remote control.
-This device can be used to control the chicken coop door remotely via Home Assistant.
+The device outlined below can be used to control the chicken coop door remotely via Home Assistant and can also automate the door opening and closing.
+The full assembly and instructions are available on [YouTube](...).

 ## What is Home Assistant